This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 Azure offers a “Premium” HSM product as a part of Azure Key Vault.

-Again, there are two flavors of Vaults.
-We’ll need the “Premium” HSM Key Vault which lets you store the fancy HSM certs.
+You want to create the “Premium” HSM Key Vault which lets you store the fancy HSM certs.

 Note your key vault name